osdc/Mercurius/content/post/events-covered-by-osdc.md

 ---

 ![](https://avatars.githubusercontent.com/u/919383?s=200&v=4)
-Welcome to Mercurius, the official Newsletter of OSDC!!<br>
+Welcome to Mercurius, the official Newsletter of OSDC!<br>

 Greetings and a warm welcome to the debut edition of our extraordinary newsletter initiative, a labor of love that has been in the works for quite some time now! 🚀 What better way to kick things off than by recapping the fantastic events we've covered throughout the year?
 These adventures reflect the rich history of our participation in programs like Google Summer of Code (GSOC), ASOC, SIH, and our role in organizing exciting events such as CodeJam, OSDHACK, and other initiatives.
 Plus, we've sprinkled in some fun and insightful meetups and workshops that we regularly host.
 Here's to celebrating our journey together!